Terms

 In certain cases you receive notifications from the library:

-- email reminders about expiry of loan period (if an email address has been entered in the user account)
+• email reminders about expiry of loan period (if an email address has been entered in the library account)

 The German Research Foundation (DFG) supports the OA Fund.
 This way, scientists at the University of Stuttgart will continue to be supported in publishing research results in Open Access journals.